Amy-L-Adams/kakariki/SNPCalling_AA.md

  ref_map.pl --samples alignment_masked_ref --popmap popmap.txt -T 8  -o output_refmap_masked/
 ```

-Populations with low filtering ##CHECK IF WITH/OUT -P 3
+Populations with low filtering (keep in the -p and -r values as want to keep the positions that are covered in all three batches since they might differ in sequencing length). -R will remove SNPs with less than X% individuals having any info
 ```
-populations -P output_refmap_masked/ -M popmap.txt  --vcf --structure --plink --treemix   -O output_refmap_masked/ -R 0.2 # remove snps with less than 20% individuals having any info
+populations -P output_refmap_masked/ -M popmap.txt -p 3 -r 0.1 -R 0.2 --vcf --structure --plink --treemix   -O output_refmap_masked/
 ```

 ## SNP filtering

-First I do  quick check for individuals with LOTS AND LOTS of missing data. [can run in terminal, inthe folder where the .snps.vcf file is located]
+First I do  quick check for individuals with LOTS AND LOTS of missing data. [can run in terminal, in the folder where the .snps.vcf file is located]

 ```
 module load VCFtools